Skip to content

 • For iOS devices, Activation Lock is automatically enabled when you turn on Find My iPhone.

 • For macOS devices (starting from macOS Catalina), Activation Lock works in conjunction with the Find My Mac feature and the Apple T2 Security Chip.
-When enabled, it offers similar protections as Activation Lock for iOS.
+When enabled, it offers protection similar to Activation Lock for iOS.

 Activation Lock in enterprise environments